mccanne/sharkfest/README.md

 ## The Zed Lake

-(RELATIONAL FIRST...
-THEN JOINS?)

-With unbundling, we then expose the power and scale of the Zed Lake.

-When Brim launches, it forks a Zed service in the background...
+When Brim launches, it forks a `zed service` in the background...
+* bundle the `zq` engine
-* manages a local lake
+* manages a local data store
-* open REST API
 * everything the app does, the `zed api` command can do (`zapi` for short)

+(TODO figure out Brim with local store)

+We think of the storage as a lake, somewhere in between relational tables and semi-structured search.

 gentle slope: git-like design pattern